EwartM/ewartm.github.io/add-gwtp-mvp-architecture.md

 }
 ```

-NOTE: GWTP will automatically add the 'install(new WhateverModule());' line to the parent presenter (the one whose slot will load WhateverModule) so it shouldn't be necessary to bind it in the 'ClientModule' class.
+NOTE: GWTP automatically adds the 'install(new WhateverModule());' line to the parent presenter (the one whose slot will load WhateverModule) so it shouldn't be necessary to bind it in the 'ClientModule' class.

 #### [](#header-2)'MyEntryPoint' file